 A number of techniques for determining empirical estimates of chemical ozone loss rates in the Arctic vortex have been developed in recent years.
-Several of these techniques were used during the 1999/2000 winter.
+Several of these techniques will be used during the 1999/2000 winter.
 It is important to examine the consistency of the empirical estimates with each other, as there has been considerable discussion of apparent inconsistencies between results from different winters.

 Comparison of these empirical estimates of ozone loss with the losses calculated by models is another priority for SOLVE-THESEO 2000.
-Several studies have shown significant disagreements between the modeled and empirical estimates [e.g., Becker et al., 2000; Kilbane-Dawe et al., 2001], and these disagreements limit the confidence that can be placed in predictions of future losses.
-A particular puzzle has been the high ozone loss rates observed at the end of January in several years [e.g., Rex et al., 1999].
+Several studies have shown significant disagreements between the modeled and empirical estimates [e.g. Becker, 2000; Kilbane-Dawe, 2001], and these disagreements limit the confidence that can be placed in predictions of future losses.
+A particular puzzle has been the high ozone loss rates observed at the end of January [Rex et al., 1999].
 Thorough comparisons using a range of models are needed to understand better the conditions where these disagreements arise.